PaulXtianPerez/CCFS-Web/README.txt

 How to run project:

-Open WAMP and create a new database "ccfs" phpyMyAdmin.
+Open WAMP and create a new database "ccfs" using phpyMyAdmin.
 Import the ccfs sql/database file.

 Copy the project folder (CCFSWeb) to the directory of wamp64>www